-- An assistant professor was hired in Fall 2018 and another tenure-track position has been approved for Fall 2019.
-However, since the last report, an associate professor has resigned and another has retired.
-As a result, no progress has been made in this area. - The Marine Vocational Instructor track was not reopened.
+- An assistant professor was hired in Fall 2019.
+No additional tenure-track position were authorized for this following year.
+The department has recently had a number of tenured faculty resign and retire.
+The recent revolving door of faculty hurt the program.
+Tenure track hires will bring stability.
+Although we have made progress more is needed.

+- The Marine Vocational Instructor track was not reopened.
 However, the minimum requirements for an assistant professor were changed to broaden the pool of eligible candidates.